tentacletales/tentacletales.github.io/_posts/2019-08-10-DT_great_ape.md

 **Intimidation** - Great Apes can inspire fear in other creatures - +1d to checks involving intimidation and fear

 **Anger**- Great apes are prone to anger.
 When entering battle, they should roll a will save DC 12 or become enraged suffering -1d rolls on any attacks involving increased mental awareness (like wielding a gun).
+All attacks that involve brute force , i.e. fists, club etc gain a +2 to damage.

 This lasts for one round and then allow another check for the great ape to regain control of its instincts.